speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

     print()
 ```

-1. Sets the chunking mode.
-Options are `"sentence"`, `"token"`, or `"hybrid"`.
-For a detailed explanation of each mode, refer to the [Plain Text Chunker: Chunking Modes Explained](plain_text_chunker.md#chunking-modes-explained).
-2. Instructs the chunker to automatically detect the language of the input text.
+1. Instructs the chunker to automatically detect the language of the input text.
 While convenient, explicitly setting the language (e.g., `lang="en"`) can improve accuracy and performance for known languages.
-3. Sets the maximum number of sentences allowed per chunk.
-In this example, chunks will contain at most two sentences.
-The default value is 12.
+2. Sets the maximum number of sentences allowed per chunk.
+In this example, chunks will contain at most four sentences.
-4. Configures the chunker to have no overlap between consecutive chunks.
+3. Configures the chunker to have no overlap between consecutive chunks.
 The default behavior includes a 20% overlap to maintain context across chunks.
-5. Specifies that chunking should start from the very beginning of the text (the first sentence).
+4. Specifies that chunking should start from the very beginning of the text (the first sentence).
 The default is 0.

 ??? success "Click to show output"
     ```
     --- Chunk 1 ---
-    Metadata: {'source': 'sample_text.txt', 'chunk_num': 1, 'span': (0, 73)}
+    Metadata: {'source': 'sample_text.txt', 'chunk_num': 1, 'span': (0, 209)}
     Content: The quick brown fox jumps over the lazy dog.
-    This is the first sentence.
+    This is the first sentence, and it's a classic.
+    Here is the second sentence, which is a bit longer and more descriptive.
+    And this is the third one, short and sweet.

     --- Chunk 2 ---
-    Metadata: {'source': 'sample_text.txt', 'chunk_num': 2, 'span': (125, 203)}
+    Metadata: {'source': 'sample_text.txt', 'chunk_num': 2, 'span': (210, 509)}
-    Content: And this is the third one.
-    Finally, the fourth sentence concludes our example.
+    Content: The fourth sentence concludes our initial example, but we need more text to demonstrate the chunking effectively.
+    Let's add a fifth sentence to make the text a bit more substantial.
+    The sixth sentence will provide even more content for our test.
+    This is the seventh sentence, and we are still going.

+    --- Chunk 3 ---
+    Metadata: {'source': 'sample_text.txt', 'chunk_num': 3, 'span': (510, 696)}
+    Content: The eighth sentence is here to make the text even longer.
+    Finally, the ninth sentence will be the last one for this example, making sure we have enough content to create multiple chunks.
     ```

 !!! tip "Enable Verbose Logging"